CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

 Response variants
 -----------------

-The suggest service comes with several request versions, that give you a different level of detail.
-The suggestions themselves are all the same, just the structure or the meta data attached to the suggestions will differ.
+The suggest service provides several request versions that return different levels of detail.
+The suggestions themselves remain the same; only the response structure and the metadata attached to the suggestions differ.

 The correct version path fragments are one of "v1", "v2", "v3" or "v4".